SSX (2012 video game): Downloadable content

 Three packs of downloadable content were released in 2012.
 On April 3, EA released two characters, Eddie Wachowski and Travis Rice, which were previously only available with pre-orders of the game, and limited Facebook app codes, respectively.

-On May 1, EA released content entitled "Mount Eddie & Classic Characters Pack" to Xbox Live and PlayStation Network.
+On May 1, EA released content entitled "Mount Eddie & Classic Characters Pack" to Xbox Live and the PlayStation Network.
 The downloadable content contained seven characters from SSX Tricky and SSX 3, three songs from the previous games, and a new mountain.
 The mountain, named "Mount Eddie", contains several elements reminiscent of the previous games, including large jumps, halfpipes, fireworks, billboards, and an overall colorful environment.

 EA released a content pack, free to all players entitled "Mt.
 Fugi & Friends Pack" for Xbox 360 and PlayStation 3.
 The content included the characters Eddie Wachowski and Travis Rice. also included in this pack was ultimate snowboards for 5 characters, Eddie, Zoe, Mac, Kaori, and Elise.

 On August 7, EA released a patch update with two new game modes.
 The first mode, entitled "3-2-1 GO!", added live multiplayer gameplay.
 This mode allowed up to five players to compete simultaneously in a race or trick event.
 The second mode, called Freeride, let players ride down any mountain without any time limits, ghosts or scores.